zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-2.md

 - Make a function to configure an exception handler
 - Make a function to configure a 404 not found handler
 - Make an alternative function to route, which is not a decorator
-- Make runserver print where the server is serving at

 Let's dive in!
 So, let's remember our original code in __init__.py: